Poetry: Villanelle

 The villanelle is a nineteen-line poem made up of five triplets with a closing quatrain; the poem is characterized by having two refrains, initially used in the first and third lines of the first stanza, and then alternately used at the close of each subsequent stanza until the final quatrain, which is concluded by the two refrains.
-The remaining lines of the poem have an a-b alternating rhyme.
+The remaining lines of the poem have an AB alternating rhyme.
 The villanelle has been used regularly in the English language since the late 19th century by such poets as Dylan Thomas, W. H. Auden, and Elizabeth Bishop.

 Limerick

 A limerick is a poem that consists of five lines and is often humorous.
 Rhythm is very important in limericks for the first, second and fifth lines must have seven to ten syllables.
 However, the third and fourth lines only need five to seven.
 Lines 1, 2 and 5 rhyme with each other, and lines 3 and 4 rhyme with each other.
 Practitioners of the limerick included Edward Lear, Lord Alfred Tennyson, Rudyard Kipling, Robert Louis Stevenson.